Keto Shopping List (With Comprehensive Carbohydrate Food Data)

 Dairy

-Most dairy foods are an excellent choice for a keto diet, but be careful to buy real dairy.
+Most dairy foods are an excellent choice for a keto diet, at least in terms of their low-carbohydrate content.

 Not only are most dairy foods low in carbohydrates, but they also tend to be nutrient-rich and a source of fat-soluble vitamins (2, 3).